Ansoff Matrix Case Interview: The 2x2 Growth Framework Explained with Examples

 The Ansoff Matrix is a 2x2 growth strategy framework used in consulting case interviews.
 Learn when to use it, how to apply each quadrant, and worked examples.

-Most growth strategy cases come in looking like this: "Our client wants to grow revenue from $500M to $700M over three years.
+Many growth strategy cases come in looking like this: "Our client wants to grow revenue from $500M to $700M over three years.
 How should they do it?"
-That's not a market entry case.
-It's not a profitability case.
-It's a growth path selection problem—and the Ansoff Matrix is exactly the right tool.
+That is usually not a pure market entry case or a pure profitability case.
+It is often a growth path selection problem, and the Ansoff Matrix is a useful tool for structuring the first pass.

 Candidates who reach for their profitability framework or a generic 3Cs analysis on these cases lose time structuring the wrong problem.
 Here's how to use the Ansoff Matrix correctly.